rohanreddymelachervu/spring-boot-countries-fact/README.md

 returns JSON of the countries list

 (GET) /country//{name}
-return JSON of the country with name given
+returns JSON of the country with name given

 (GET) /filter/{region}
 returns JSON of countries filtered by region

 (GET) /sort
-return JSON of countries sorted in ascending order
+returns JSON of countries sorted in ascending order

 (GET) /paginate?page="x"
 returns "x" page of the JSON countries list